-Arjen has a business background.
-As a red thread during his studying and working life, he always examined how organizations act in their social and physical environment.
-The behaviour of individuals herein is determining; individuals are driven by ambitions, fears, assumptions, beliefs, based on past experiences.
-With his organizational psychology specialization, Arjen has developed knowledge about people’s motivations and relates this to the physical world of technical systems’ performance.
-One of the core strengths of Arjen therefore is to see connections, to get to the essence and finally to work together to deliver improvements.
+Arjen has a business administration background and has – during his studies and working life – always been interested in how organizations act in their social and physical environment.
+The behavior of individuals – driven by ambitions, fears, assumptions and beliefs, based on past experiences – determines the behaviour of assets.
+With his organizational psychology specialization, Arjen has developed knowledge about the motivation of individuals.
+He relates this back to the physical world of technical systems.
+One of Arjen’s core qualities is seeing connections and touching the essence, in order to achieve improvements together.